Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Knowing the difference between hiking, trekking, backpacking, and mountaineering can keep you safe when choosing your next outdoor adventure.

 With family, my time is limited.
 This makes hiking my favorite.
-It allows me to get away into nature without any great imposition on family.
+It allows me to get away into nature without any great imposition on my family.
 Or better yet, I can bring the family along!

 If you’re a novice or have limited time for adventures, hiking may be your best choice as well.